kingsdigitallab/tabmatch/README.md

 ## 1.1 Get the code

-Clone this repository or [download the ZIP file](https://github.com/kingsdigitallab/tabmatch/archive/refs/heads/main.zip)
+Clone this repository or [download the ZIP file](https://github.com/kingsdigitallab/tabmatch/archive/refs/heads/main.zip) and unzip it.

 ## 1.2 Set up the python environment